Culture at New Lifehouse

-The program includes several books with assignments, personal projects, community service, as well as weekly group meetings with peers and a staff mentor to discuss the leadership principles they are learning through academics as well as application.
+The program includes several books with assignments, personal projects, community service, as well as weekly group meetings with peers and a staff member to discuss the leadership principles they are learning through academics as well as application.

 Athletics (Team Sports)